aaronpk/XRay/README.md

 * twitter_api_secret - Your application's API secret
 * twitter_access_token - Your Twitter access token
 * twitter_access_token_secret - Your Twitter secret access token

+### GitHub Authentication

+XRay uses the GitHub API to fetch GitHub URLs, which provides higher rate limits when used with authentication.
+You can pass a GitHub access token along with the request and XRay will use it when making requests to the API.

+* github_access_token - A GitHub access token

 ### Error Response